 Many parents shiver at the thought of their child picking a trade.
 What will the family say?
 What will the neighbors say?
 But the reality is there is no shame in choosing a trade.

 Working with their hands

 Research, along with your child, the possibility of learning a trade.
-There are son many choices, it’s not all about traditional trades anymore.
-Careers, you may not have considered to be a trade are available, such as Chefs, Coding, Cosmetology, Barber.
+There are so many choices, it’s not all about traditional trades anymore.
+Careers, you may not have considered being a trade are available, such as Chefs, Coding, Cosmetology, and Barber.

-Usually when we think of a trade, we think construction - electrician, plumber, which are all worthy careers.
+Usually, when we think of a trade, we think of construction – electrician, or plumber, which are all worthy careers.
 But before you put the brakes on your child’s dreams, discuss in depth what they have in mind.

 Less Student Loan Debt